Best travel eSIM for Pakistan in 2026

 Sources and retrieval dates

 Every factual claim about Pakistan's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 - [1] Wikipedia, Telecommunications in Pakistan, retrieved 30 May 2026.
 Mobile operators named as Jazz (VEON), Zong (CMPak / China Mobile), Telenor Pakistan and Ufone (PTCL/PTML); regulator named as the PTA.